azsk/AzTS-docs/01-Setup and getting started/README.md

                                                 -TargetSubscriptionIds @("<SubId1>","<SubId2>","<SubId3>")

 # -----------------------------------------------------------------#
-# Step 2: Save resource id and principal Id generated for user identity using below command.
+# Step 2: Save resource id and principal Id generated for user identity using the below command.
 This will be used in AzTS Soln installation.
 # -----------------------------------------------------------------#

 # Resource id of the user-assigned managed identity